survivejs/react-book/manuscript/02_developing_with_webpack.md

 };

 module.exports = {
   // Entry accepts a path or an object of entries.
-  // The build chapter contains an example of the latter.
+We'll be using the
+  // latter form given it's convenient with more complex configurations.
-  entry: PATHS.app,
+  entry: {
+    app: PATHS.app
+  },
   output: {
     path: PATHS.build,
     filename: 'bundle.js'